 If you need to sell a house that’s in probate and it’s not required to be sold within probate court, you’ll need to first finish the entire probate process before listing or selling the home.
 You can, however, speak with a real estate agent to get an accurate idea of the home’s worth.
-The agent will also be able to go over any changes or upgrades you’ll need to make to the property so that you can get a head start before it’s time to put the home on the market.
+Your agent will also be able to go over any changes or upgrades you’ll need to make to the property, so that you can get a head start before it’s time to put the home on the market.

 Generally, probate will go something like this:

-Your attorney will do things such as: file documents with the court, help collect any money obtained from life insurance, problem solve on income tax issues, and more.
-He will also be your general advisor throughout the entire probate process.
+Contact a probate lawyer to represent you as the will goes through probate.
+Your attorney will file documents with the court, help collect any money obtained from life insurance, problem solve on income tax issues, and more.
+They will also be your general advisor throughout the entire probate process.

-3. Take Inventory of the Estate
+3. Take inventory of the estate

-- Assets (Stocks, bonds, other properties, cars, deeds, life insurance, bank statements, etc.)
+- Assets: stocks, bonds, other properties, cars, deeds, life insurance, bank statements, etc.